Jacky3003/c01w24lab4/deliverables/Tasks.md

 ## Seven Jang ()
 - Was person 6, responsible for helping to create the PR template and facilitating the PR of Branch C into devel branch.
-- Helped with creating the Git WorkFlow Diagram
+- Created the Git WorkFlow Diagram